flexseth/bioboxfinal/README.md

 #### Edge Cases
 Fix Block Preview for non-Administrators
+> This block has encountered an error and cannot be previewed.

 Case: Block created by any user, another user wants to edit this page.
 Block editor breaks because this user can't access /users/ endpoint,